ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 • FOR: Emits up to two variables:

-• vertex (object): The current vertex on the shortest path
+• node (object): The current node on the shortest path

-• edge (object, optional): The edge pointing to the vertex
+• edge (object, optional): The edge pointing to the node

 • IN OUTBOUND|INBOUND|ANY: Defines in which direction edges are followed (outgoing, incoming, or both)

 • GRAPH graphName (string): The name identifying the named graph.
-Its vertex and edge collections will be looked up.
+Its node and edge collections are looked up for the path search.

 • OPTIONS options (object, optional): See the path search options.